vdice/spin-docs/content/v3/contributing-docs.md

 ### 1. Tutorials

 Tutorials are oriented toward learning.
 Tutorials are designed to get a user started on something new (that they have not tried before).
-You can think of a tutorial as a lesson i.e. teaching a Spin user [how to use Redis to persist data](/cloud/data-redis).
-The tutorial may contain many logically ordered steps i.e. installing Spin, installing Redis, using Spin templates, configuring a Spin application and so forth.
+You can think of a tutorial as a lesson i.e. teaching a Spin user [how to use the Key Value store to persist data](/key-value-store-tutorial.md).
+The tutorial may contain many logically ordered steps i.e. installing Spin, using Spin templates, configuring a Spin application and so forth.
 The desired outcome for a tutorial is for the user to have a working deployment or application.
 Think of it as a lesson in how to bake a cake.

 ### 2. How-To Guides

 How-to guides are oriented towards showing a user how to solve a problem, which leads them to be able to achieve their own goal.
 The how-to guide will follow a series of logical steps.
 Think of it as providing a recipe for the user's creativity.
-For example, you can show a user how to [develop a Spin application](/cloud/develop) without telling them what the application must do; that is up to the user's imagination.
+For example, you can show a user how to [develop a Spin application](/writing-apps.md) without telling them what the application must do; that is up to the user's imagination.

 ### 3. Reference